 Materials in this family of polymers are chemical compounds with ether and ketone groups.
 Compared to other plastics, they have very high glass transition and melting temperatures, which is why they are used in high-temperature applications.
-PAEK materials are semi-crystalline aromatic polyesters with excellent mechanical properties even at high temperatures.
+PAEK materials are semi-crystalline aromatic polyetherketones with excellent mechanical properties even at high temperatures.
 They permit continuous operating temperatures of up to 260°C. They are flame retardant and have high chemical resistance, hydrolysis resistance, high stiffness and strength, as well as very good tribological properties.

 Fields of application: